cnizzardini/cakephp-swagger-bake/README.md

 - Security Scheme
   - Leverages the [CakePHP AuthenticationComponent](https://book.cakephp.org/authentication/2/en/index.html)
   - Will automatically set security on operations if a single [securityScheme](https://swagger.io/docs/specification/authentication/) is defined in your swagger.yaml.
-If more than one security schema in place you will need to use `@SwagSecurity`.
+If more than one security schema exists you will need to use `@SwagSecurity`.
   - `@SwagSecurity` takes precedence.
 - SwaggerBake has been developed primarily for application/json and application/x-www-form-urlencoded, but does have some support for application/xml and *should* work with application/vnd.api+json.